wmmihaa/Introduction-to-Node.js/manuals/hol7.md

 ### Resources
 #### /server.js
 This is the starting point of the project.
-Note that the this is where we set the view engine.
+Note that this is where we set the view engine.
 ```js
 app.set("view engine", "vash");
 ```